dronekit/dronekit-python/docs/guide/copter/guided_mode.rst

 Controlling the vehicle by explicitly setting the target position is useful when the final position is known/fixed.

 The recommended method for position control is :py:func:`Vehicle.commands.goto() <dronekit.lib.CommandSequence.goto>`.
-This takes a :py:class:`Location <dronekit.lib.Location>` argument for the target position in the global `WGS84 coordinate system <http://en.wikipedia.org/wiki/World_Geodetic_System>`_, but with altitude relative to the home location (home altitude = 0).
+This takes a :py:class:`LocationGlobal <dronekit.lib.LocationGlobal>` argument for the target position in the global `WGS84 coordinate system <http://en.wikipedia.org/wiki/World_Geodetic_System>`_, but with altitude relative to the home location (home altitude = 0).

 The method is used as shown below: